activisthandbook/activisthandbook/articles/discussion/violence.md

 **Things to keep in mind:**

 -   There are many definitions of what 'violence' entails.

 -   Various forms of violence are illegal in large parts of the world, which could have implications for the legality of Activist Handbook's content.

 **Some possible answers:**

 -   We should not discuss violence at all.

 -   We discuss how violence is being used by activists.
 However, we clearly condemn the use of violence.

 -   We discuss how violence is being used by activists.
 We show all sides of the debate.

--   We should be allowed to discuss violent tactics, without any disclaimers.
+-   We should be allowed to discuss violent tactics, including how-to instructions, without any disclaimers.

 **Concrete examples:**

 -   In our references, we currently refer to _The Anarchist Cookbook_ by William Powell, a book which "provides instructions for making bombs, drugs, and operating firearms" ([Davis, 2019](https://bigthink.com/culture-religion/anarchist-cookbook)).
 Should we allow referencing to resources that provide instructions for violent tactics?

 ## Resources